Come, let us march against the powers of heaven, And set black streamers in the firmament, To signify the slaughter of the gods.Christopher Marlowe

 - Roaring Rampage of Revenge: The Jew of Malta.

 - Self-Made Man: Tamburlaine.
 Sheep-herder turned world conqueror.

 - Take Over the World: Tamburlaine.

 - Then Let Me Be Evil: In The Jew of Malta the protagonist gets cheated out of his fortune by those in power who hold the attitude that Jews are greedy and evil, oh and by the way make more money so we can cheat you out of it again.
 This is his Start of Darkness because he decides if he's going to be considered wicked no matter what he does he might as well show them true villainy.

 - Very Loosely Based on a True Story: Edward II and Tamburlaine

 - Villain Protagonist: The Jew of Malta, Tamburlaine.

 - Yaoi Fanboy: He shipped Jesus and John.
 Someone quoted, or paraphrased, him as saying that "John the baptist was bedfellow to Christ, and leaned alwaies in his bosom, and used him as the sinners of Sodoma."
 He is also supposed to have said that "Christ was a bastard and his mother dishonest [unchaste]" and that "the Angel Gabriel was bawd [pimp] to the Holy Ghost".
-Due to this he was accused of atheism and blasphemy-serious charges-but died only days before he his case was scheduled to be heard by the Privy Council, which some see as linking his murder with it.
+Due to this he was accused of atheism (though it meant something more like "heresy" in those days) and blasphemy-serious charges-but died only days before his case was scheduled to be heard before the Privy Council, which some see as linking his murder with it.